morethanmin/morethan-log/.github/CONTRIBUTING.md

 4. Commit your changes (`git commit -m 'feat: add amazing_feature'`).
 Please follow the specification mentioned above for your commit messages.
 5. Push to the branch (`git push origin feat/amazing_feature`).
 6. [Open a Pull Request](https://github.com/morethanmin/morethan-log/compare?expand=1).
 7. Make sure to fill in the all the details in the Pull Request to make it easier for the reviewers.
+Make sure to refer to any discussion or Issues that your PR is fixing.